Yuviray/SudokuJS/README.md

     * adding php functionality to the main site
     * implementing user data to sql
     * adding 16x16 game mode
 - Waleed Naveed:
 - Nico Maldonado:
+    * Attach users scores with the leaderboard
+    * Make a live tutorial for the tutorial window
+    * Add a timer so that user can make high score
 - Alberto Veloso:
 - Miguel Vertiz: